Article

 Challenges Abound

-Among them, the harmonious operation of these systems and devices will require significant investments in new power generation and storage technology.
-In addition, with so many small-scale DERs being activated at a decentralized level and on disparate platforms worldwide, experts at the World Resources Institute warn that integration of these devices with central power sources can trigger power quality, compatibility, and reliability issues that will require a greater degree of grid management to control.
+Harmonious operation of these systems requires investments in new technology.
+With many small-scale DERs activated worldwide, experts warn of potential issues.
+Integration with central power sources can lead to quality, compatibility, and reliability challenges.
+These will need more grid management control.

-For all of these reasons, there’s never been a greater need for IEEE Standard 1547, which is designed to ensure the interconnection, interoperability, and safety of DERs connected to the electric grid.
+For these reasons, the IEEE Standard 1547 is crucial.
+It ensures the interconnection, interoperability, and safety of DERs connected to the grid.

 Navigate IEEE Standard 1547 Through a Targeted Course Program

-Introduction to IEEE Standard 1547-2018: Connecting Distributed Energy Resources is a six-course program developed by IEEE to help train entire technical teams on how to best implement this important standard.
-The course program reviews testing, verification, and interoperability requirements.
-It also covers clauses and annexes of IEEE Standard 1547-2018, and power quality issues that can result from the interconnection of DERs with utility grids.
+Introduction to IEEE Standard 1547-2018: Connecting Distributed Energy Resources is a six-course program by IEEE.
+It trains technical teams on implementing this important standard.
+The course covers testing, verification, interoperability, and power quality issues from DER-grid interconnections.

 Connect with an IEEE Content Specialist today to learn more about getting access to this program for your organization.